DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/testing/prompt-add-e2e-test.md

+# Add End-to-End Test

-This is an example prompt, you will need to update the "Test Setup" and "Test Interaction Data" sections to suit your specific requirements.
+This is an example prompt, for illustration.
+You will need to update the "Test Setup" and "Test Interaction Data" sections to suit your specific requirements.

 ```
 Create a Playwright end-to-end (E2E) test that meets the requirements in this user story: []